matomo-org/developer-documentation/docs/generated/master/Piwik/Period.md

 - [`getPrettyString()`](#getprettystring) &mdash; Returns a pretty string describing this period.
 - [`getLocalizedShortString()`](#getlocalizedshortstring) &mdash; Returns a short string description of this period that is localized with the currently used language.
 - [`getLocalizedLongString()`](#getlocalizedlongstring) &mdash; Returns a long string description of this period that is localized with the currently used language.
+- [`getImmediateChildPeriodLabel()`](#getimmediatechildperiodlabel) &mdash; Returns the label of the period type that is one size smaller than this one, or null if it's the smallest.
 - [`getRangeString()`](#getrangestring) &mdash; Returns the date range string comprising two dates

 <a name="ismultipleperiod" id="ismultipleperiod"></a>